kuzzleio/documentation/src/plugins/1/essentials/getting-started/index.md

 ### manifest.json

-Kuzzle needs a few informations to make your plugin work properly.
+Kuzzle needs a few information to make your plugin work properly.
 These informations must be provided in a `manifest.json` file, in the plugin directory.

 The following properties can be defined in this `manifest.json` file: